 When the Judgment of Divorce has been signed, you have to go to the court,

-specifically, the county clerk’s department, pay approx. $6-8 dollars, and get a
+specifically, the County Clerk’s department, pay approx. $6-12 dollars, and get a

-"Certified Copy" of your divorce judgment......then you are officially divorce :-)
+"Certified Copy" of your Judgment of Divorce decree......then you are officially

 Note: If the NYSUCS website saids that, the judgment of divorce has been

-granted, but you have not received the "POSTCARD" from the court
+granted, but you have not received the "POSTCARD" (or letter) from the

-(indicating the status of your divorce), you may want to consider in giving
+court indicating the status of your divorce, you may want to consider in

-the matrimonial clerk's department a phone call prior to traveling to the
+giving the matrimonial clerk's department a phone call prior to traveling to

-court to determine that the signed judgment of divorce is ready for your
+the court (to determine that the signed judgment of divorce is ready for your

 Normally, after the divorce judgment has been signed, it can take up to two